Ethicon Launches Global Registry To Collect Real-World Data On Liver Lesions Ablated With The NEUWAVE Microwave Ablation System

 "Microwave is the fastest growing ablation modality1 and as this treatment grows, Ethicon is committed to working with clinicians throughout the world to generate robust clinical evidence for the innovative NEUWAVE Microwave Ablation System.
 This will help inform treatment decisions and improvements in procedural efficiency and patient outcomes," said Piet Hinoul, Global Head Medical & Clinical Franchise Lead for Ethicon.

-The NEUWAVE System, the microwave ablation market leader in the United States,2 is a minimally invasive system that enables physicians to effectively tailor ablations for lesions of varying shapes and sizes with consistency and control.3,4 Studies have shown microwave ablation has strong efficacy and a favorable complication profile.
+The NEUWAVE System, the market leader in microwave ablation,2 is a minimally invasive system that enables physicians to effectively tailor ablations for lesions of varying shapes and sizes with consistency and control.3,4 Studies have shown microwave ablation has strong efficacy and a favorable complication profile.
 Most patients leave the hospital the same day with only a bandage at the probe insertion site.5

+For Use The NEUWAVE™ Microwave Ablation System is cleared for the ablation (coagulation) of soft tissue in percutaneous, open surgical and in conjunction with laparoscopic surgical settings, including the partial or complete ablation of non-resectable liver tumors.
+The NEUWAVE™ Microwave Ablation System is not cleared for treatment of any specific disease or condition.
+The NEUWAVE™ Microwave Ablation System is not indicated for use in cardiac procedures.

 About Ethicon